focusaurus/peterlyons.com-zola/content/problog/2024-04-kipra-keyboard.md

 I got a lot of help and checking, but eventually the Design Rules Checker in KiCAD had no errors and it was time to generate some gerber files and upload them to PCBWay for fabrication.

+{{ figureflickr(url="https://live.staticflickr.com/65535/53712773128_f59f7e6f1d_o_d.png" caption="screenshot of the kipra PCB open in the KiCAD PCB editor") }}

 ## Fabrication with PCBWay

-My friends at PCBWay offered to support this project so big thanks to them!
+My friends at [PCBWay](https://www.pcbway.com/) offered to support this project so big thanks to them!
 I uploaded my gerber zip file, followed their documentation about using settings that would work properly, chose blue for my PCB color and white text set in Hack Nerd Font.
 Then I fired off an order for 10 reversible PCBs which can make 5 split keyboards.
 In short order I had a package on my doorstep with a bundle of beautiful circuit boards!

+{{ figureflickr(url="https://live.staticflickr.com/65535/53647091704_9df970e771_k_d.jpg" caption="PCBWay order arrived with 10 reversible circuit boards") }}

+{{ figureflickr(url="https://live.staticflickr.com/65535/53667147539_9b0fabcde9_k_d.jpg" caption="a pair of kipra v1 PCBs in their resplendent glory") }}

 ## Soldering and the oh fuck cycle